 How do you store iced sugar cookies?

-Once the frosting has hardened, I stack them between layers of parchment paper in a glass food storage container and leave them on the counter for up to a week.
+Once the frosting has hardened, I stack them between layers of parchment paper in a glass food storage, airtight container and leave them on the counter for up to a week.

 Why can’t you freeze iced sugar cookies?